maridasi47500/my_tasks/README.md

 In the command output above, you need to change:

-- username username to your username on GitHub
+- username natenka to your username on GitHub
 - repository name my_tasks to the name of your repository

 As a result, in the current directory where the git clone command was executed,